AlfieJ/bingo/README.md

 As the game is played, a random number between 1 and 75 is chosen, and if the card has the matching number, that space on the card is marked.
 The card is a winner if there is any row, column, or diagonal that is fully marked, meaning every number in that row, column, or diagonal has been marked.

+### Take 1
 The first way I did it was to just use a 5x5 array.
 I used a tuple of (int, bool) as the value in the array, with item 1 being the value of the cell, and item 2 being whether the number in that cell has been marked.

 This is all in the `Card` class.

+Turns out that, yet, horizontal typically wins about 3 times as much as vertical.

+### Take 2
 I thought there might be a more efficient way to do it.
 There's a lot of looping to figure out which cell has the matching number, figuring out if a row, column, or diagonal has been fully selected, etc. The board has to be checked each time a cell is selected, so there's lots of looping.

 So I then tried the `Card2` class.
 It has a couple of dictionaries mapping the (row, col) to an instance of the `Cell` class that contains the value, and another dictionary mapping the value to the `Cell` that contains the value.
 It also has `CellGroup`s which represents the `Cell` objects in each row, column, and diagonal.